-- 1. During the Regular Semester: - a.
+1. During the Regular Semester:

+- a.
 A student registered for twelve (12) or more semester hours is defined as a full-time student by Galveston College.
-The Texas Opportunity Plan and the Selective Service suggests 15 hours for full-time students. - b.
-A student registered for twelve (12) or more semester hours is defined as a full-time student by the Veterans Administration. - 2.
-During the Summer Terms: - a.
-A student registered for six (6) or more semester hours each term is defined as a full-time student by Galveston College, the Texas Opportunity Plan, and the Veterans Administration. - b.
-Providing the student is making "satisfactory progress,"\ summer terms are not required for Selective Service purposes. \Satisfactory progress means that a student has completed one-fourth $(\frac{1}{4})$ of his total four (4) year plan in each calendar year.
+The Hinson-Hazelwood Student Loan (formerly Texas Opportunity Plan) and the Selective Service suggests 15 hours for fulltime students. - b.
+A student registered for twelve (12) or more semester hours is defined as a full-time student by the Veterans Administration.

+2. During the Summer Terms:

+- a.
+A student registered for six (6) or more semester hours each term is defined as a full-time student by Galveston College, the Hinson-Hazelwood Student Loan and the Veterans Administration. - b.
+Providing the student is making "satisfactory progress," summer terms are not required for Selective Service purposes. - Satisfactory progress means that a student has completed one-fourth $(\frac{1}{4})$ of his total four (4) year plan in each calendar year.